Interested in Sports Academy?

 Lebanon Pro League Coach

 Volleyball, and Track & Field coaches to be announced.

 Hoop Factory HAS RECRUITED PROFESSIONAL YOUTH COACHES TO RUN THIS PROGRAM.
 BRINGING INTERNATIONAL COACHES, WITH INCREDIBLE RESUMES TO LLOYDMINSTER in addition to local high performance coaches.

 Austin Dyer - Sports Academy Teacher BIO

 Austin Dyer is currently a half-time teacher at ES Laird Middle School.
 He has been teaching for the LPSD for the past 13 years.
-Austin is currently the athletic director at the school and reaches predominantly Physical Education.
+Austin is currently the athletic director at the school and teaches predominantly Physical Education.
 Austin helped create and taught the grade 9 Advance Physical Education option.
 This was a class that allowed the students to choose to be part of a Physical Education class with a group of like-minded students who wanted to be competitive.
 While at ES Laird Middle School, Austin has helped coach Badminton, Track & Field, and Golf.

 Coach Dyer is an NCCP fully certified level 3 performance and advanced developmental coach.

 He holds bachelor degrees in Kinesiology and Education.
 He also has his Masters of Education in Coaching Studies.
-He is heading into her 13th year running the Rustlers Women's Volleyball Program.
+He is heading into his 13th year running the Rustlers Women's Volleyball Program.
 During his tenure with the Rustlers, his teams have qualified for conference championships every year.